NecipAkgz/vscode-code-autocomplete/README.md

 **Difference between [official TabNine extension](https://github.com/codota/tabnine-vscode):**

 - Updated `README` to contain as much documentation as possible.
-- Added more VS Code settings, TabNine commands and triggers.
+- Added more VS Code settings and TabNine commands.
+- Kept only `.` and `:` trigger characters.
+- Shows TabNine suggestions while typing word characters.
 - Removed restriction to show only 1 result if end of the word is `.` or `::`.
 - Always shows correct suggestion detail for e.g. `41%` or `TabNine`.
 - Won't preselect TabNine suggestions.